Read time: 10 minutes

 How Can We Decrease Androgen Receptors?

-There are three main ways to decrease androgen receptors…
+There are at least three ways to decrease influence receptors…

 - Decrease total androgen production